Home

 Who Needs an IQAir?

 IQAirs excel at fine particle removal - by fine I mean .1 micron and below.
-The particulate tested by AHAM and presumably Consumer Reports is .9 microns, 9 times as large.

 Many users main problem is pollen allergy, provoked by relatively large sized grains in the 0.35-250 micron range.